rubendario981/ionic-project/readme.md

 ## Requirements

-- Node.js
+- npm - Package manager
-- npm
+- Node.js - Engine repository
-- Ionic CLI
+- Ionic CLI - Client side
 - The backend repository cloned and runnung in your localhost, you can clone and deploy it in your localhost in the link below

     [Backend repository] - Springboot server